Constructed: 1914 -1917

-Central Library is Italian Renaissance revival in style.
+The Central Library was designed in the Italian Renaissance Revival style.
 Some features marking the style include the round arched windows, the Palladian style entrances, the large stonework, the balustrade surrounding the building, the rondel features near the arched windows, use of classical columns and pilasters, and the cornice capping the structure.
-The style was continued throughout the interior of the Library.
+The style was continued throughout the interior of the library.

-The original wood work in the building is a gray stained maple.
-The floors of the three main rooms were originally of compressed cork and have been recreated in the recent renewal project.
+The original woodwork in the building is a gray stained maple.
+The floors of the three main rooms were originally of compressed cork, which was recreated in a renewal project completed in 2002.

 The Kellogg Boulevard courtyard, including a new entrance, was also redesigned during the renovations.

-The puppet stage was also designed by Jemne in 1949.
+The puppet stage in the Children's Room was designed by Magnus Jemne in 1949.
 The stage is made of bleached walnut from southern Minnesota, and features a carved head of Loki, the god of mischief in Norse mythology.

-On the second floor, the Nicholson Information Commons is one of the architectural highlights of Central Library.
+On the second floor, the Nicholson Commons is one of the architectural highlights of the library.
 Featuring large, arched windows, the room originally served as the main reading room.
 Angel friezes adorn each end of the room.
 The paintings on the ceiling beams depict publisher marks from the 1910s, along with the initials of the Saint Paul Public Library.

-The Information Commons and the magazine room ceilings were designed by Frank P. Fairbanks, working with Sherwin & Berwin of New York.
-Recent renovations added the mezzanine level in Information Commons to house the Saint Paul Collection, featuring materials relating to the city's history.
+The ceilings in the Nicholson Commons and the Magazine Room were designed by Frank P. Fairbanks, working with Sherwin & Berwin of New York.
+Renovations in 2000-2002 added a mezzanine level in the Commons to house the music collection and the Saint Paul Collection, which features materials relating to the city's history.
 In 2002, the room was generously endowed with a $1 million gift from local philanthropists Richard and Nancy Nicholson.

-The non-fiction room on the second floor features a large semi-circular alcove framed by elegant columns and arched elements.
+The Media and Nonfiction Room on the second floor features a large semi-circular alcove framed by elegant columns and arched elements.
 The ceiling was painted by Lee Woodward Zeigler, the former director of the Saint Paul Institute of Art.

-The medallions in the painted ceiling represent the Muses, Graces, Fates and Furies, while the spaces between illustrate monograms of famous painters, as well as the architect and builders of Central Library.
-The remainder of the west wing on the second and third floors was entirely redone during recent renovations to make the book collections more accessible.
+The medallions in the painted ceiling represent the Muses, Graces, Fates, and Furies, while the spaces between illustrate monograms of famous painters, as well as the architect and builders of Central Library.
+The remainder of the west wing on the second and third floors was entirely redone during 2000-2002 renovations to make the book collections more accessible.

-The Mississippi room is located across the stair lobby from the magazine room.
-Housing significant collections, the Mississippi Room's vaulted ceilings in the entryway reflect the original spirit of the room.
+The Nicholson Workforce and Innovation Center, renovated in 2015-2016, is located across the stair lobby from the Magazine Room.
+While the Center features high-tech lab and studio equipment, the vaulted ceilings in the entryway reflect the original spirit of the room.

 Since construction in 1917, the fourth floor has undergone numerous changes.
-Today, it houses a public meeting room, administrative offices and a staff training area.
+Today, it houses the Andy Boss Community Room, administrative offices, and the Ecolab Training Room.